navelpluisje/web-audio-resources/README.md

 - [Some of the Best Music Pens on CodePen](https://blog.codepen.io/2017/03/17/best-music-pens-codepen/) - A list that includes the best audio-related projects in CodePen.

 <a name="disclosure">*</a>: Full disclosure: I am the author of these items.

-The images used in the header of this file were created by Dale Humphries and Yorlmar Campos from the Noun Project.